Kulasekaram: Police station

 The Kulasekharam Police station is located at Arasumoodu.

 Fire control

-The Fire Control Station is located in Eenchacode.
+The Fire Control Station is located in Mamoodu.

 Tourism

-Although Kulasekharam is named for its scenic views, it doesn't have any important tourist spots within the town limits.
-However, it serves as a key place to reach various tourist destinations in Kanyakumari district, such as Thirparappu, Mathur Aqueduct, Pechiparai Reservoir, Perunchani Dam, and Kothayar.
-The Thirparappu waterfalls and Pechiparai Dam are the main tourist attractions in the state.
-Kothayar has a hydroelectric power plant located in a dense forest area.
-In addition, it has one more nature-viewed place called Kalikesam, with waterfalls, rocks, and a historical temple.
+Kulasekharam is named for its scenic views, but it doesn't have any important tourist spots within the town limits but it serves as a key place to reach various tourist destinations in Kanyakumari district, such as Thirparappu, Mathur Aqueduct, Pechiparai Reservoir, Perunchani Dam, and Kothayar.
+The Thripparappu waterfalls and Pechippara Dam are the main tourist attractions in the state.
+Kothayar has a hydroelectric power plant and is situated in a dense forest area.
+And it has one more nature viewed place called kalikesam.
+The kalikesam have water falls, rocks and historical temple.

 Education

-Kulasekharam is home to three medical colleges, four nursing colleges, and other colleges and schools.
+Kulasekharam holds a prominent place in the educational map of Tamil Nadu, especially in medical studies.
+The town is home to three medical colleges, four nursing colleges, and other colleges and schools.